cockroachlabs/open-sourced-interview-process/MarketingExercises.md

 ## **Title: Integrated Marketing - General**

-- **Overview:** You should be ready to talk through putting together an integrated strategy.
-Specifically, systems and processes and ideas on collateral you would create.
+- **Objective:** You will be asked to walk your interviewer through how you would develop an integrated marketing strategy.
+Specifically, your plan will focus on systems, processes, and ideas on collateral you would create to move these efforts forward.

-- **Context:** You just brainstormed positioning ideas with the interviewer.
-Let’s hypothetically say you came up with the perfect story and are ready to start producing content in the context of this positioning.
-This should be specifically focused on wide-adoption, not sales enablement.
+- **Candidate Prep:** You just brainstormed positioning ideas with your interviewer.
+Let’s say, hypothetically, that you came up with the perfect story and are ready to start producing content in the context of this positioning.
+Your strategy should be specifically focused on wide-adoption, not sales enablement.
+To prepare for this conversation, think about who you would target and how, developing a scalable marketing process, and how you would ensure that your campaign can be modified over time.

 # Demand Generation

+## **Title: Campaign Creation**

+- **Objective:** You will be asked to assemble a multimedia, multichannel campaign for lead generation surrounding GDPR GDPR (https://www.investopedia.com/terms/g/general-data-protection-regulation-gdpr.asp).
+The content you create in this portion will be used for the Marketing Content & Creative exercise below.

+- **Candidate Prep:** For this exercise, it is a good idea to acquaint yourself with the most effective methods for marketing across a number of different channels.
+You should think about who you'll target and why, how you will ensure your campaign's success,

 ## **Title: Marketing Content & Creative**

-- **Overview:** In this role, you will need to leverage existing content (blogs, whitepapers, videos, training) as content for campaigns for different channels and purposes (marketing emails, events, ads, etc.).

-- **Set-up:** For this exercise, imagine that Cockroach Labs is hosting an event in New York on October 1st around GDPR (https://www.investopedia.com/terms/g/general-data-protection-regulation-gdpr.asp).
-You will review the content in the campaign exercise doc and build an outline of a marketing campaign in an effort to generate leads and get prospects to the event.
+- **Objective:** In this exercise, you will be asked to imagine that Cockroach Labs is hosting an event in New York on October 1st around GDPR (https://www.investopedia.com/terms/g/general-data-protection-regulation-gdpr.asp).
+You will review the content in the campaign exercise document (we will provide it to you at the appropriate time) and build an outline of a marketing campaign to to generate leads and get prospects to the event.

-- **Part 1:** You will review the campaign exercise with the candidate.

-- **Part 2:** You will review the candidates marketing campaign with the candidate and and dive into follow up questions on ROI, budgeting, metrics, etc.
+- **Cadidate Prep:** In this role, you will need to leverage existing content (blogs, whitepapers, videos, training) as content for campaigns for different channels and purposes (marketing emails, events, ads, etc.).

 ## **Title: Sales Funnel**